datafund/bee_scale/README.md

 SSD/NVMe is MANDATORY if you want to run more than 1 bee!

 ### you should have docker and docker compose on your system.
-Also you need access to a RPC endpoint and knowledge about your FIREWALL and or NAT to forward ports. the P2P port (1634) should be forwarded to bee server
+Also you need access to a RPC endpoint and knowledge about your FIREWALL and or NAT to forward ports. one P2P port (default 1634) should be forwarded to bee per bee instance.
+If you have questions about any othe above turn arround :)

 clone repo:
 ```